shipperhq/shipperhq.github.io/dev-shipperhq/docs/insights/place-order.md

 :::tip Most users don't need to use the `PlaceOrder` mutation

 If you are using an eCommerce platform supported by ShipperHQ ([Magento/Adobe Commerce](https://docs.shipperhq.com/installing-magento-2-shipperhq-extension/), [BigCommerce](https://docs.shipperhq.com/setup-shipperhq-bigcommerce-store/) or [Shopify](https://docs.shipperhq.com/connect-shopify-shipperhq/)): you do not need to use `PlaceOrder`.
-In these scenarios, the order creation is done automatically by the platform using ShipperHQ rates and ShipperHQ captures this information automatically so that you can directly use the [Shipping Insights API](/docs/insights/overview).
+In these scenarios, the order creation is done automatically by the platform using ShipperHQ rates and ShipperHQ captures this information automatically so that you can directly use the [Insights API](/docs/insights/overview).
 If you are using a native ShipperHQ integration on any other platform, please [contact us](https://dev.shipperhq.com/contact) to register your interest for Shipping Insights on your eCommerce platform.

 The specific scenarios where you would need to use `PlaceOrder` are detailed below.